Back to Sectors

 Executive Summary

-Char areas (riverine islands), with a poverty rate of 52.0%, house communities on land that is itself ephemeral, periodically created and destroyed by river erosion and accretion.
-Char livelihoods depend on immature soils, absent infrastructure, and contested land tenure.
-The Char Development and Settlement Project (CDSP) has demonstrated that systematic intervention (surveyed land allocation, raised homesteads, agricultural extension) can reduce char poverty, but coverage remains limited.
+Char Areas (52.0%): Riverine island communities occupy ephemeral land created and destroyed by erosion and accretion.
+Tenure insecurity, absent infrastructure, and immature soils suppress investment.
+The Char Development and Settlement Project (CDSP) has demonstrated that surveyed land allocation, raised homesteads, and agricultural extension can reduce char poverty materially, but coverage remains a fraction of the char population.

 District-Level Deprivation: IPUMS MPI

-The MPI decomposition reveals that asset deprivation (ranging 0.65 to 0.96 across districts) is the dominant dimension, followed by education deprivation (0.39 to 0.62).
-This pattern suggests that while Bangladesh has achieved near-universal primary enrollment, the quality and returns to education remain insufficient to lift the most deprived districts out of multidimensional poverty.
-Employment deprivation, while lower in aggregate, is severely concentrated in the northwest (monga-affected) and char/haor areas where seasonal labor markets collapse for months at a time.
+The MPI decomposition across tracked districts (coverage: data unavailable) shows asset deprivation as the dominant dimension, followed by education.
+Bangladesh has achieved near-universal primary enrollment, but the quality of education and returns in asset-poor, geographically isolated districts remain insufficient to break intergenerational poverty transmission.
+Employment deprivation, while lower in aggregate, is severely concentrated in monga-affected and char/haor districts where seasonal labor markets collapse for months.

-Satellite-derived nightlights (mean radiance: 5.0), built-up area (3,200 km2), and vegetation health (NDVI: 0.450) provide independent corroboration of the survey-based poverty patterns.
-Low nightlight intensity correlates strongly with high division-level poverty rates, confirming that economic activity, electrification, and poverty are spatially co-determined.
-The World Bank's poverty headcount ratio (18.7%) and GNI per capita ($2,824) align with the HIES national estimate, confirming Bangladesh's position as a lower-middle-income country with substantial progress but persistent spatial inequality.
+Satellite-derived nightlights (mean radiance: 0.9), built-up area (2,678 km2), and vegetation index (NDVI: 0.530) independently corroborate the survey-based spatial patterns: low nightlight intensity is tightly correlated with high divisional poverty rates, confirming that economic activity, electrification, and deprivation are spatially co-determined.
+The World Bank poverty headcount (18.7%) and GNI per capita ($2,824) are consistent with HIES estimates, confirming Bangladesh's lower-middle-income status with above-average spatial dispersion of deprivation.

 • * World Bank WDI